technofocus-pte/amlmlopsdepth/Lab 10/Lab 10.md

     ![A screenshot of a computer program Description automatically generated with medium confidence](./media/image19.png)

-11. Back at the Cloud Shell command prompt, submit the job to train the model.
+11. Back in the Cloud Shell command prompt, submit the job to train the model.
 Wait for the job to update its run status to **Completed** during the training.
 Copy the below code block to do that.